Ethnomusicology

 Core Ethnomusicology Faculty

-Eliot Bates: music production; music of Turkey
+Eliot Bates (Director, ethnomusicology program): music production; critical technology studies; music of Turkey

 Peter L. Manuel